What Are the Versatility Awards? And…What Is the Versatility Awards Program?

 - Amateur Field Champion (AFC) or Field Champion (FC)

-- Utility Dog (UD) or Preferred Utility Dog (PUTD) or Distinguished Therapy Dog (THDD) or Rally Advanced Excellent Three (RAE3)
+- Utility Dog (UD) or Preferred Utility Dog (PUTD) or a combination of the Rally Master (RM) and Rally Advanced Excellent (RAE) titles or the THDD Therapy Dog award

-- Master Agility Excellent (MX) or Master Agility Excellent Preferred (MXP) or the equivalent Jumpers titles (MXJ or MJP), or Flyball ONYX (ONYX)
+- Agility Master Excellent (MX) or Agility Master Preferred (MXP) or the equivalent Jumpers titles (MXJ or MJP) or the Flyball ONYX title or both of the Dock Diving DMX and AMX titles together

-- Tracking Dog Excellent (TDX) or Variable Surface Tracker (VST) or Search and Rescue Urban (SAR-U) or Search and Rescue Wilderness (SAR-W)
+- Tracking Dog Excellent (TDX) or Variable Surface Tracker (VST) or either of the urban or wilderness Search and Rescue (SAR-U or SAR-W) or either of the Scent Work titles SWE or SHDEE

 NEXT: THE TITLES